ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 be used to send data during establishment for 0-RTT session resumption on Protocol Stacks that support it.

+## Send Events {#send-events}

 Like all Actions in this interface, the Send Action is asynchronous.
+There are several events that can be delivered in response to Sending a Message.

+### Sent

 ~~~
 Connection -> Sent<msgRef>